kurtbahartr/kurtbahartr/README.md

 # Yo, welcome!

-- I'm a university dropout (for now:tm:) and a self-taught software developer minding my own business.\*
+- I'm an English Language and Literature student and a self-taught software developer minding my own business.\*
 - I'm a regular package maintainer at @pisilinux since version 2.4 "Karagül" (Dark Rose) and at @pacstall since the time I discovered about Rhino Linux (Q4 2024).\*\*
 - I'm a member of the Windows Insider Program since September 2016.
 - I have a total of 19 badges -2 for flights, 3 for feedback, 3 for quests, 9 for milestones, and 2 for engagement- as a member of the Windows Insider Program.
 - I have experimentations and experiences regarding Linux that could be called rather silly at hand.
 - I use a gaming laptop and an Android smartphone in my daily life.
-- I'm a member of two startup groups and going towards becoming a company with one of them.
+- I'm a member of a startup group and going towards becoming a company with them.
 - I might be incredibly paranoid and this might seep into my code and workstyle most of the time.
-- If I SHOUT or swear in code comments, know that the errors I got or the situations I came across back there made me pull my hair.
+- If I SHOUT or swear in code comments, acknowledge that the errors I got or the situations I came across back there made me pull my hair.
 These situations are usually the common practice in source codes anyway.

 \* I mean "not caring about others' personal requests, but approaching their feedbacks with utmost care" with "minding my own business"